How A Small English Town Spurred The Group That's Reshaping Global Climate Protests

 "Whole businesses have been built on trashing our Earth — the very thing that feeds us, that gives us air," she says.
 "Many scientists are telling us that we are already in the sixth mass extinction."

-So, last year, she joined her local environmental group in Stroud, a bohemian town of activists tucked into the rolling hills and daffodils of the Cotswolds in the south of England.
+Last year, she joined her local environmental group in Stroud, a bohemian town of activists tucked into the rolling hills and daffodils of the Cotswolds in the south of England.
 That group, Extinction Rebellion, has now grown from a small-town band of determined neighbors super-gluing themselves to local city council buildings to a global movement of environmental demonstrators disrupting dozens of cities so policymakers will address climate change immediately.
 The group has kicked off protests again on Monday — including blocking traffic and landmarks and occupying government buildings, leading to dozens of arrests in London, Sydney and Amsterdam — and it plans to continue mobilizing for the next two weeks.

 Since joining the group, Hasapopoulos has vandalized the Shell Oil Co. building and blocked traffic in London for days.
 Along with five other Extinction Rebellion members from Stroud, she was arrested for the Shell action.